yody-project/qtum/README.md

   * https://github.com/qtumproject/qtuminfo-api#qtuminfo-api-documentation

-What is Qtum Core?
+What is VuiCash Core?
 ------------------

-Qtum Core is our primary mainnet wallet.
-It implements a full node and is capable of storing, validating, and distributing all history of the Qtum network.
-Qtum Core is considered the reference implementation for the Qtum network.
+VuiCash Core is our primary mainnet wallet.
+It implements a full node and is capable of storing, validating, and distributing all history of the VuiCash network.
+VuiCash Core is considered the reference implementation for the VuiCash network.

-Qtum Core currently implements the following:
+VuiCash Core currently implements the following:

 * Sending/Receiving QTUM coins
-* Sending/Receiving QRC20 tokens on the Qtum network
+* Sending/Receiving QRC20 tokens on the VuiCash network
-* Staking and creating blocks for the Qtum network
+* Staking and creating blocks for the VuiCash network
 * Creating and interacting with smart contracts
 * Running a full node for distributing the blockchain to other users
 * "Prune" mode, which minimizes disk usage
-* Regtest mode, which enables developers to very quickly build their own private Qtum network for Dapp testing
+* Regtest mode, which enables developers to very quickly build their own private VuiCash network for Dapp testing
-* Testnet mode, using the public Qtum Testnet, with faucet available
+* Testnet mode, using the public VuiCash Testnet, with faucet available
 * Compatibility with the Bitcoin Core set of RPC commands and APIs
 * Full SegWit capability with p2sh-segwit (legacy) and bech32 (native) addresses

 Alternative Wallets
 -------------------

-Qtum Core uses a full node model, and thus requires downloading the entire blockchain.
+VuiCash Core uses a full node model, and thus requires downloading the entire blockchain.
 If you do not need the entire blockchain, and do not intend on developing smart contracts, it may be more ideal to use an alternative wallet such as one of our light wallets that can be synchronized in a matter of seconds.

-### Qtum Web Wallet
+### VuiCash Web Wallet

 A browser wallet that supports the Ledger hardware wallet, offline cold wallet, and restoration from mobile wallets.